 Depending upon the results of the report, the crematorium will be considered compliant, partially compliant or non-compliant.
 Non-compliance will require another inspection earlier than the 5 years.

-Crematoriums will have 14 days to respond to the report and raise any queries before they are published online.
+Crematoriums will have 14 days to respond to the report and raise any queries.

 Facultatieve Technologies (FT) with 145 years of experience in cremation is the international market leader in the design, construction and maintenance of cremation and filtration equipment.